lexxyungcarter/vscode-preferences/README.md

 - Settings Sync
 - Sublime Text Keymap
 - vscode-icons

+When developing Vue Apps
 - Vetur
 - Vetur E

+Plus Other extensions which are disabled by default unless developing on the exact platform e.g Python,C#,C++, and Ruby.

 ## Contribution
 Should you wish to contribute to this list, feel free to fork, edit, and make a pull request.